Milad-Mrz/Data-mining-101/README.md

   5. Clustering models: These models are used to group data into clusters based on similar characteristics.
   6. Association rule learning models: These models are used to identify associations or relationships between different items in a dataset.

-It is important to carefully evaluate the quality and reliability of the results obtained from data mining models, as the results may be affected by factors such as the quality of the data and the choice of model.

 ## E. Model evaluation
 It is the process of assessing the performance of a model and determining its usefulness for a particular task.
 There are several steps involved in model evaluation, including:
   1. Divide the dataset into a training set and a testing set.
 The training set is used to build the model, while the testing set is used to evaluate the model's performance.